Mitigating the Impact of Large-Scale Developments

 GRTA DRI Reviews

 Under state law, the Georgia Regional Transportation Authority (GRTA) is also required to review DRIs.
 GRTA reviews focus specifically on the projected transportation/traffic impacts of proposed developments and potential mitigation measures.
 The agency’s focus and process are related to, but distinct from, those of ARC.
-GRTA’s 13-county jurisdiction includes three additional counties (Coweta, Forsyth and Paulding) that are outside ARC’s state-designated 10-county footprint.
+GRTA’s 13-county jurisdiction includes two additional counties (Coweta and Paulding) that are outside ARC’s state-designated 11-county footprint.
 For more information on GRTA’s DRI program, including its procedures and staff contacts, visit the GRTA DRI webpage.